png2026/collabboard/README.md

 ## 🙏 Acknowledgments

-- Built with Claude Code (Sonnet 4.5)
+- Built with Claude Code (Opus 4.6)
 - Firebase for backend infrastructure
 - Konva.js for canvas rendering
 - Tailwind CSS for styling